 (#4445)(#1119)(#1488)(#5284) If an AP affiliated with the initiating AP MLD receives an EPCS Priority Access Enable Response frame (9.6.35.6 (EPCS Priority Access Enable Response frame format(#5284)(#1119)(#1488)) ) with a matching dialog token and a value of SUCCESS in the Status Code field, then the initiating AP MLD shall issue an MLME-EPCSPRIACCESSENABLE.confirm primitive with a value of SUCCESS in the Status Code field indicating successful (#5856) transition of EPCS priority access to the enabled state.
 The initiating AP MLD shall (#5856) change EPCS priority access to the enabled state so that subsequently transmitted traffic receives EPCS priority access treatment using the procedure defined in 35.16.3 (EPCS priority access procedure(#5284))

+(#5621) The initiating EPCS AP MLD may include the Priority Access Multi-Link element in the EPCS Priority Access Enable request to the destination EPCS non-AP MLDs to enable EPCS priority access with the included EDCA parameter set on the corresponding links.

-(#5284)(#5866)(#4447)(#1127) An AP affiliated with the tearing down AP MLD shall transmit an EPCS Priority Access Teardown frame (9.6.35.7 (EPCS Priority Access Teardown frame details(#5284)(#1127)) to a non-AP STA affiliated with an associated(#7358)(#7533) EPCS non-AP MLD. (#4444) The destination of the EPCS Priority Access Teardown frame is the non-AP EHT STA indicated by the value of the PeerSTAAddress parameter in the MLME-EPCSPRIACCESSTEARDOWN.request primitive or the MAC address of the non-AP STA that is operating on the same link on which the EPCS Priority Teardown frame is transmitted and is affiliated with the non-AP MLD whose MAC address value indicated by the value of the PeerSTAAddress parameter in the MLME-EPCSPRIACCESSTEARDOWN.request primitive. (#5856) The tearing down AP MLD shall change the EPCS priority access state to torn down so that traffic subsequently transmitted to the indicated (#7358) non-AP MLD does not receive EPCS priority access treatment.
+(#5284)(#5866)(#4447)(#1127) An AP affiliated with the tearing down AP MLD shall transmit an EPCS Priority Access Teardown frame (9.6.35.7 (EPCS Priority Access Teardown frame details(#5284)(#1127)) to a non-AP STA affiliated with an associated(#7358)(#7533) EPCS non-AP MLD. (#4444) The destination of the EPCS Priority Access Teardown frame is the non-AP EHT STA indicated by the value of the PeerSTAAddress parameter in the MLME-EPCSPRIACCESSTEARDOWN.request primitive or the MAC address of the non-AP STA that is operating on the same link on which the EPCS Priority Teardown frame is transmitted and is affiliated with the non-AP MLD whose MAC address value indicated by the value of the PeerSTAAddress parameter in the MLME-EPCSPRIACCESSTEARDOWN.request primitive. (#5856) The tearing down AP MLD shall change the EPCS priority access state to torn down (#5626).

 TGbe editor: Change 9.6.35 as follows (track change on):